-Since the pandemic is still ongoing, we will continue to diversify our customers base and reach out more operators of supermarket and frozen-food outlets with their stronger need for cold-storage facilities in the pandemic.
+Since the pandemic is still ongoing, we will continue to diversify our customers base and reach out more operators of supermarket and frozen-food outlets with their stronger need for cold storage facilities in the pandemic.
+We had renovated our Kwai Hei Street warehouse and replaced the cooling system with the aims to achieve operational efficiency and to observe environmental protection.